Nevieltez/N_Void-Stranger/burnout.md

 It's a 3x3 with a hole in the middle, with 5 tiles around it.
 5 tiles being optional for all but 2 attacks.

-You can consistently dodge every phase 1 attack with just this and, well, a bit of practice of course.
+You can consistently dodge every phase 1 attack with just this and, well, a bit of practice, of course.

 <img alt="Paw Platform" src="./attachments/PawPlatform.png" width="480" />